v1t03r/pwa-javascript-portfolio/README.md

 ## Installing a PWA on iOS

-Navigate to https://iviptecnologia.com.br/ you want to add as a PWA in Safari.
+Navigate to https://iviptecnologia.com.br/ in Safari.
 Then tap the 'Share' button, scroll down and tap 'Add to Home Screen.
 Enter the name for the app then tap add.
 The PWA will show up on your home screen like a native iOS app.